 Ranging from super short to moderately long these kayaks can span the breadth of shapes and sizes.
 Many of these boats are made for specific and advanced types of paddling.

 They’re usually more expensive and a bit harder to find than a recreational kayak.
-Go to the nearest whitewater rafting center and inquire if you’re not sure where to begin looking for the best whitewater kayaks!
+Go to the nearest whitewater rafting center and inquire if you’re not sure where to begin looking for a whitewater kayak.

 Touring Kayaks & Sea Kayaks